FedericoPonzi/tlaplus-formatter/README.md

 Unzip the file, and you can use the jar file in there like this:
 ```
-java -jar tlaplus-formatter.jar <FILE>
+java -jar tlaplus-formatter.jar <INFILE> [OUTFILE]
 ```

 It will print in output your reformatted spec.
+If OUTFILE parameter is specified, it will write the output to that file.
+You can use the input file as output file as well.